 Testing EV motors is also important.
 While they might not have as many moving parts as an internal combustion engine, they can still wear out over time.
 When this happens, they begin generating less power and will eventually fail.

-Like in a traditional vehicle, EVs have cabin air filters that need to be changed periodically.
-Other common maintenance needs include brake pad replacements, tire inflation and suspension repairs.
+Like a traditional vehicle, EVs have cabin air filters that need to be changed periodically.
+Other common maintenance needs include brake pad replacements, tire inflation, and suspension repairs.

 Setting up an EV preventive maintenance schedule

 New electric vehicle owners likely have a maintenance schedule handed to them at purchase.
 For the most part, it will be the same as any other vehicle.
 Tires still need rotation and replacement.
 Windshield wipers wear out, and cabin air filters will get clogged.
 The biggest difference lies in drivetrain maintenance.